ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 An important part of the mining process is discovering blocks mined by other miners.
 Your node needs to be accessible from anywhere on the Internet so that your peers can connect with you and share their blocks.

 To check if your node is publicly accessible, browse to `http://[Your Internet IP]:1984`.
-You can [obtain your public IP here](https://ifconfig.me/), or by running `curl ifconfig.me/ip`.
+You can [**_obtain your public IP here_**](https://ifconfig.me/), or by running `curl ifconfig.me/ip`.
 If you specified a different port when starting the miner, replace "1984" anywhere in these instructions with your port.
 If you can not access the node, you need to set up TCP port forwarding for incoming HTTP requests to your Internet IP address on port 1984 to the selected port on your mining machine.
 For more details on how to set up port forwarding, consult your ISP or cloud provider.

 If the node is not accessible on the Internet, the miner functions but is significantly less efficient.